Call for Urgent Proposals

 We accept applications on a rolling basis (no specific submission deadline).
 Please allow at least three weeks for processing (from the date of application until you can carry out your experiment).

 Submitted proposals are reviewed and selected by the SPring-8 Proposal Review Committee (SPring-8 PRC).
-In addition to scientific and technical value, necessity of SPring-8 as a research tool, technical feasibility, safety of the experiment, and ethics, which are the criteria for general proposals, urgency and significance of the proposals are also reviewed at the SPring-8 PRC.
+In addition to scientific and technical value, the degree of expectation to produce results, necessity of SPring-8 as a research tool, technical feasibility, safety of the experiment, and ethics, which are the criteria for general proposals, urgency and significance of the proposals are also reviewed at the SPring-8 PRC.

 5.Notification of Review Results